axibase/atsd/api/data/series/aggregate.md

 The behaviour can be changed by specifying an interpolation function.
 The interpolation function will add a missing period and calculate its value based on previous and next period values.

-> Note that missing period values are interpolated from aggregate values of neighbouring periods and not from raw values.
+> Note that missing period values are interpolated from aggregate values of neighboring periods and not from raw values.

 #### Interpolation Fields